-- Teaching centred on the trainee and their needs and objectives, actively involving them in the process of building their knowledge. - Flexibility of access to content and learning activities, allowing the learner to manage their work schedule according to their personal availability.
+Teaching centred on the learner and their needs and objectives, actively involving them in the process of building their knowledge.

+- Flexibility of access to content and learning activities, allowing the learner to manage their work schedule according to their personal availability.
 This principle is materialised in the primacy of asynchronous communication, creating time intervals of greater or lesser duration for viewing, reading, processing information and solving activities in interaction spaces.
-Nevertheless, such primacy does not prevent the occasional synchronous sessions, duly scheduled and agreed with groups of students, taking into account their geographical location and respective time zone. - Promotion of a diversified interaction between trainee and tutor, between trainees or between trainee and learning resources. - Integration of the trainee in a virtual class, to which the course tutors and the other trainees have access.
+Nevertheless, such primacy does not prevent the occasional synchronous sessions, duly scheduled and agreed with groups of students, taking into account their geographical location and respective time zone. - Promotion of a diversified interaction between learner and teacher, between learners or between learner and learning resources. - Integration of the learner in a virtual class, to which the course teachers and the other learners have access.

-The learning activities take place in the virtual environment created for each training module and are carried out exclusively online, using communication devices of two types: trainee moderated forums and tutor moderated forums.
+The learning activities take place in the virtual environment created for each training module and are carried out exclusively online, using communication devices of two types: learner moderated forums and teacher moderated forums.